Yamen-Malik/Prompt-Formatter/README.md

 - `store`: Store the current format.
 - `set-default [<index>]`: Set the the preferred default format to the current or the specified format.
 - `load <index>`: Set the prompt to the saved format at the given index.
-- `reset`: Set the prompt to the default format.
+- `reset`: Set the prompt to a standard format.
 - `default`: Set the prompt to the preferred default format.
 - `random`: Set the prompt to a random format.
 - `view <index>`: Print the stored format at the given index.